-Bringing Innovative Supplies and STEM Training to Students
+Bringing Innovative Supplies and STEM Training to Schools

-Our mission is to create a more vibrant, innovative future for our youth by giving students amazing STEM supplies, curriculum, training and support.
+Our mission is to create a more vibrant, innovative future for our youth by giving schools amazing STEM supplies, curriculum, training and support.

-Thanks to partnering with the Virginia and Alfred Harrell Foundation we were able to distribute over 4,000 STEM activity kits to disadvantaged students in Kern county!
+Thanks to partnering with the Virginia and Alfred Harrell Foundation we were able to distribute over 5,000 STEM activity books to disadvantaged students.

 Be a STEM role model.
 We need your voices, we need your faces, we need your passion and stories as we work with young students to build lasting perceptions and create much needed change.